Redocly/redoc/docs/quickstart/html.md

 python -m SimpleHTTPServer 8000
 ```

-The output after entering the command provides the local where the preview can be accessed.
+The output after entering the command provides the local URL where the preview can be accessed.
 To exit the preview, use `control-C`.

 #### Using Node.js